 2. Losing track of business expenses

 Because of the demands of lawyering, many attorneys are guilty of losing track of business expenses.
-Ideally, expenses should be recorded daily or on the same day, they have been incurred.
+Ideally, expenses should be recorded daily, or on the same day they have been incurred.
 By doing bookkeeping by themselves, lawyers might sometimes forget to do it regularly and thus, leading to lost receipts or invoices.

 3. Making Journal Entry Mistakes

 While the recording of the transactions can be learned by lawyers, sometimes administrative work could be unbearable, stealing precious time that could instead be used to handle work for clients.
-As such, bookkeeping experts are needed to do the job to free more time to allow lawyers to focus on the more important aspects of their legal practice.
+As such, bookkeeping experts are needed to do the job to free more time to allow lawyers to focus on the more critical aspects of their legal practice.

 4. Messing Bank Reconciliation

-Reconciling a lawyer’s books and that of the bank statements could be a daunting task, especially for someone who is not trained in accounting.
+Reconciling a lawyer’s books and that bank statements could be a daunting task, especially for someone who is not trained in accounting.
 It could be more prudent for a lawyer to defer to the expertise of bookkeepers to ensure the accuracy and quality of work.

 How to find the right bookkeeper for you?

-If a lawyer is ready to find a bookkeeper, how can he make sure that he chooses the right one?
+If a lawyer is ready to find a bookkeeper, how can he make sure he chooses the right one?
 One, there is word of mouth.
 Colleagues in the legal profession may refer to some trusted names that can attest that your bookkeeping will be handled efficiently.
 Friends and family can also refer to a name or two.